Goat Cheese Stuffed Chicken Recipe

 Instructions

-- Sear the Chicken: Heat 1 tablespoon olive oil in a large oven-safe skillet over medium-high heat.
-Add the stuffed chicken breasts and sear for 2-3 minutes per side until golden brown.
+5. Heat olive oil in an oven-safe skillet over medium-high heat.
+Sear chicken for 2–3 minutes per side until golden.

 Notes